Onychogryphosis (ram's horn nail)

 • Cryotherapy before debridement softens the nail, making it easier to cut.

-• Cauterizing the matrix with phenol.
+• Cauterizing the matrix with phenol acid

 What are surgical treatments for onychogryphosis?

 If conservative treatment fails, surgical or chemical nail avulsion may be needed.
-This procedure removes the proximal nail matrix at the base of the nail.

-What is the outcome of onychogryphosis?
+What is the outcome of onychogryphosis treatment?

 Onychogryphosis typically reappears after conservative treatment.
 Treatment, however, can be repeated to keep the nail bed short and prevent secondary complications.
 Use proper footwear to avoid excessive nail pressure on the nail bed.